Django Integration¶

 Subclass

-and overwrite the methods which should be changed.For details about which methods exist on the class, what they should do and what their signatures are, take a look at the
+UserMapperand overwrite the methods which should be changed.For details about which methods exist on the class, what they should do and what their signatures are, take a look at the

-class documentation.from simple_openid_connect.integrations.django.user_mapping import UserMapper class CustomUserMapper(UserMapper): def automap_user_attrs(self, user, user_data): super().automap_user_attrs(user, user_data) if user_data.preferred_username == "admin": user.is_superuser = True user.is_staff = True
+UserMapperclass documentation.from simple_openid_connect.integrations.django.user_mapping import UserMapper class CustomUserMapper(UserMapper): def automap_user_attrs(self, user, user_data): super().automap_user_attrs(user, user_data) if user_data.preferred_username == "admin": user.is_superuser = True user.is_staff = True

 Configure simple_openid_connect to use the new

-Accessing OpenidClient
+Accessing OpenidClient¶

-If you ever need to do your own Openid interactions, a configured OpenidClient
+If you ever need to do your own Openid interactions, a configured OpenidClient is available at this libraries AppConfig instance.

 You can access it like this: